EliezerWu/Grab-and-Eat/README.md

 <p>-----------------------------------------------------------Change Log--------------------------------------------------------------------</p>
 <h3>v0.2:</h3>
 <ul>
 <li>Rewrite the whole script.
-Hopefully fixed the game freeze bug</li>
+Hopefully fix the game freeze bug</li>
 <li>Player can grab and drink/use now.</li>
 <li>Change some texts in notifications.</li>
 <li>Some other minor changes</li>